HTTP in Swift, Part 1: An Intro to HTTP

 The Body

-Any HTTP request may include a body.
-Yes, even a GET request is allowed to include a body.
-However, most servers will only interpret the body of a request based on which request method is used, so it’s likely that even if you did include a body with a GET requests, the server would ignore it.
+request is allowed to include a body.
+However, most servers will only interpret the body of a request based on which request method is used, so it’s likely that even if you did include a body with a GET

 The body itself is just raw binary data.
 How it’s interpreted by the server depends entirely on conventions agreed upon between the server engineers and the client engineers.